AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/predictive-audiences/understanding-goal-tracking-and-projected-registrations.md

 Here’s how to track your goal progress and understand Marketo’s predictions.

+>[!PREREQUISITES]
+>
+>To access the majority of these features, be sure to enable the [next-gen toggle](/help/marketo/product-docs/marketo-engage-next-generation-experience/toggle-switch.md){target="_blank"} for Event Programs.

 >[!NOTE]
 >
 >When an event program is created in the Marketo Classic experience the event start date currently defaults to the event creation date.
 Since projected registrations take into account the amount of time before an event's start date, these numbers may not be accurate if the start date and creation date are the same (unless set intentionally).